Jyllands-Posten Muhammad cartoons controversy: Jyllands-Posten

 While Jyllands-Posten has published satirical cartoons depicting Christian figures, it rejected unsolicited cartoons in 2003 which depicted Jesus on the grounds that they were offensive, opening it to accusations of a double standard.
 In February 2006, Jyllands-Posten refused to publish Holocaust cartoons, which included cartoons that mocked or denied the Holocaust, offered by an Iranian newspaper which had held a contest.
 Six of the less controversial images were later published by Dagbladet Information, after the editors consulted the main rabbi in Copenhagen, and three cartoons were later reprinted in Jyllands-Posten.
 After the competition had finished, Jyllands-Posten also reprinted the winning and runner-up cartoons.

+On 26 February 2006, the cartoonist Kurt Westergaard who drew the "bomb in turban" cartoon—the most controversial of the 12—said: "There are interpretations of [the drawing] that are incorrect.
+The general impression among Muslims is that it is about Islam as a whole.
+It is not.
+It is about certain fundamentalist aspects, that of course are not shared by everyone.
+But the fuel for the terrorists' acts stem from interpretations of Islam ... if parts of a religion develop in a totalitarian and aggressive direction, then I think you have to protest.
+We did so under the other 'isms'."

 Jyllands-Posten has been described as conservative and it was supportive of the then-ruling party Venstre.
 It frequently reported on the activities of imams it considered radical, including Raed Hlayhel and Ahmed Akkari.
 Peter Hervik has argued that anti-Islamic positions and discourse dominated Jyllands-Posten's editorial leadership from at least 2001 until the cartoon crisis.